rexTexTau/CodinGame2022SpringChallengeSolutio/README.md

 Not so high.
 My bot (not AI, just pre-AI stub) reached 4166th place of 7695, ending the competition in Silver league (1,646th of 2,113 league members).

-Nevertheless, it was a gret, entertaining and challenging experience.
+Nevertheless, it was a great, entertaining and challenging experience.

 ## Disclaimer